 Use caution when dosing in the elderly.
 Additionally, there is a warning for suicidal ideations in those treated with fluoxetine, especially in the 18 to 24 year age range.
-Parents and caregivers should be advised to closely monitor patients for any changes in behaviors within the first one to 2 months of initiating the medication.
+Parents and caregivers should be advised to closely monitor patients for any changes in behavior within the first one to 2 months of initiating the medication.

 Fluoxetine is not recommended for use during pregnancy.
 However, depending on the scenario, treatment may be necessary during pregnancy.
-A risk/benefit analysis merits careful consideration during treatment with fluoxetine in pregnancy.
+A risk/benefit analysis merits careful consideration during therapy with fluoxetine in pregnancy.
 Fluoxetine exposure early in pregnancy may be associated with an increased risk of septal heart defects.
 The use of the medication beyond the 20th week is associated with pulmonary hypertension of the newborn, although this is not proven entirely.
 Exposure to fluoxetine late in pregnancy may correlate with the risk of gestational hypertension and preeclampsia.
 Additionally, trace amounts of the drug may appear in breast milk.

 A thorough assessment of depression and suicidal risk, particularly at the beginning of therapy or when doses are changed, anxiety/panic attacks, social functioning, mania/mood lability, and features of serotonin syndrome.

-Rarely lethal in monotherapy overdose.
+FLuoxetine is rarely lethal in monotherapy overdose.
 However, when taken in conjunction with alcohol, it may cause ataxia and respiratory depression.
 The drug may cause serotonin syndrome (clinical constellation of changes in mental status, autonomic instability, and neuromuscular abnormalities) when taken in excessive amounts or if combined with other agents that also increase serotonin levels.

 In the case of SSRI overdose, the goal is to provide supportive therapy.
 This support can be in the form of airway protection, serial ECGs to monitor for cardiotoxicity, administration of benzodiazepines for sedation, and GI decontamination with activated charcoal.

-Fluoxetine is a commonly prescribed anti-depressant by primary care providers, nurse practitioners, psychiatrists, and internists, but effective therapy requires the effort of an interprofessional team.
+Fluoxetine is a commonly prescribed antidepressant by primary care providers, nurse practitioners, psychiatrists, and internists, but effective therapy requires the effort of an interprofessional team.
 Nursing staff, particularly with specialty training in psychiatric health, can counsel the patients on proper dosing and administration.
 For example, it is crucial to educate the patient that they should not combine the drug with alcohol or other antidepressants.
 The patient should have regular followup regarding depression and suicidal thoughts.
 The pharmacist should verify dosing, and especially check for drug interactions, given fluoxetine's extensive list of interactions, and report these to the prescriber if present.
 With close monitoring from all members of the interprofessional team, fluoxetine can be an effective drug for numerous psychiatric conditions, including major depression.
 It can also be administered for long periods, leading to optimal patient results.
 [Level 5]

 |||Mikocka-Walus A,Prady SL,Pollok J,Esterman AJ,Gordon AL,Knowles S,Andrews JM, Adjuvant therapy with antidepressants for the management of inflammatory bowel disease.
 The Cochrane database of systematic reviews.
 2019 Apr 12; [PubMed PMID: 30977111]|